mbruns13/project_1_spotify/README.md

 When looking at the Pearson correlation method for the two variables, we get a value of -0.21, which indicates a very weakly negative relationship between the tempo and danceability.
 This could mean that as tempo increases, songs might get less danceable, but because of the weak correlation we cannot confidently conclude this.
 If anything, the most interesting part of this investigation is the fact that there wasn’t an obvious correlation between tempo and danceability.
 It is likely that the other sound features used to calculate danceability have a larger effect on danceability than simply tempo alone.
 </br></br>
-Once again we were once again surprised by the little to nonexistent correlation between variables, this time between tempo and the amount of streams a song on the top charts has.
+Once again, we were surprised by the little to nonexistent correlation between variables, this time between tempo and the amount of streams a song on the top charts has.
 </br><img src="images/Tempo_vs_Streams.png" alt="Tempo vs. Streams Scatter Plot" width="400">
 <img src="images/Tempo_vs_Streams_Cleaned.png" alt="Tempo vs. Streams (Cleaned) Scatter Plot" width="400">
 </br>